vz28bh/IcedCakePHP/README.md

 So instead of spending days with Google, you can download a fully functioning app that does tons of things you need and tons you don't and your job is just to remove the ones you don't want!

-It would be great if we could get a CakePHP approved IDE that is fully integrated with CakePHP.
+It would be great if we could get a CakePHP approved IDE that is fully integrated with CakePHP (NetBeans and xdebug is OK, but not quite in the Visual Studio league).
-NetBeans is pretty good, but xdebug is kind of lame.
 Just imagine if you could download a fully compatible IDE with a great debugger, code hinting, Git compatibility and a great base app all on the first day of working with CakePHP...the time that would have saved me!